JuliaMolSim/Molly.jl/README.md

 ## Interested?

-An [advert for a PhD position](https://www2.mrc-lmb.cam.ac.uk/students/international-phd-programme/projects/joe-greener) (closes 05/12/23) in Cambridge, UK that will involve significant coding in Molly are open.
+An [advert for a PhD position](https://www2.mrc-lmb.cam.ac.uk/students/international-phd-programme/projects/joe-greener) (closes 05/12/23) in Cambridge, UK that will involve significant coding in Molly is open.
+There is also the possibility of a postdoc position.
 Contact Joe Greener with informal enquiries.